 Physical abuse is hurting a child on purpose causing injuries such as burns, cuts, bruises and broken bones.
-Children who are physically abused suffer from violence such as being hit, kicked, burned, slapped or having items thrown at them.
+Children who are physically abused suffer from being hit, kicked, burned, slapped or having items thrown at them.
 Hitting or shaking a baby could cause a non-accidental head injury.

 Parents and carers that physically abuse their children may make up or cause the symptoms of illness in their child by giving them medicine for instance which they don’t need to make the child unwell.
 When this occurs it is called Fabricated Illness.

-- Making someone purposefully uncomfortable (e.g. opening a window and removing blankets)
+- making someone purposefully uncomfortable – for example opening a window and removing blankets

-- Misuse or illegal use of restraint, restricting movement (e.g. tying someone to a chair)
+- misuse or illegal use of restraint, restricting movement – for example tying someone to a chair

 What does Physical Abuse look like?